appuio/postgres-backup-cronjob/README.md

 ## Overview

-The Postgres DB backup uses the 'scheduledjob' functionality of OpenShift to start a pod in regular intervals.
+The Postgres DB backup uses the `cronjob` functionality of OpenShift to start a pod in regular intervals.
 The pod dumps a specific database (with a drop and create statement) to a persistent volume and exits.

 This tool uses an existing RedHat Postgres DB container and overrides its command.
 There is no need to build a container.